nikic/PHP-Parser/UPGRADE-3.0.md

 ### Miscellaneous

+ * The `NameResolver` will now resolve unqualified function and constant names in the global namespace into fully qualified names.
+For example `foo()` in the global namespace resolves to `\foo()`.
+For names where no static resolution is possible, a `namespacedName` attribute is added now, containing the namespaced variant of the name.
  * All methods on `PrettyPrinter\Standard` are now protected.
 Previoulsy most of them were public.
    The pretty printer should only be invoked using the `prettyPrint()`, `prettyPrintFile()` and `prettyPrintExpr()` methods.